 What to Do When Your Horse Is Rooting

 The trick to dealing with rooting is not to pull back on the reins, but to ask the horse to keep moving forward.
 As soon as you see the horse starting to put its head down to root, push it forward with your seat and leg aids.
 This should bring the horse's head up, and make it easier for you to keep the reins from slipping through your hands, or re-organizing if they do get pulled.
-It shouldn't take long before the horse realizes that this tactic isn't going to work with this rider, and the horse won't try it all.
-(They'll remember to use it with a rider that doesn't know how to cope of course!)
+It shouldn't take long before the horse realizes that this tactic isn't going to work with this rider, and the horse won't try at all.
+(They'll remember to use it with a rider that doesn't know how to cope, of course!)

 You have to learn to recognize the signs that your horse is going to misbehave either to root or sneak a snack of grass.
 It often happens as you pass the barn door or the gate but if you watch your horse, you'll quickly learn when the behavior is about to take place.
 As soon as you sense the horse is about to put its head down to root, use your seat and leg aids to tell it to walk forward.